-Several measures for internal software attributes (e.g., size, structural complexity, cohesion, coupling) were proposed [4] to quantify the qualities of software modules.
-These measures are interesting because they concern code qualities that are believed to affect external software qualities (like faultiness or maintainability), which are the properties that are interesting for developers and users.
+Several measures for internal software attributes (e.g., size, structural complexity, cohesion, coupling) were proposed [5] to quantify the properties of software modules.
+These measures are interesting because they concern code properties that are believed to affect external software qualities (like faultiness or maintainability), which are interesting for developers and users.

-Since CoCo is computed at the method level, in what follows, we consider only measures at the same granulatrity level, i.e., measures that are applicable to methods.
+Since CoCo is computed at the method level, in what follows, we consider only measures at the same granularity level, i.e., measures that are applicable to methods.